peterle95/peterle95/README.md

 *   **Networking Fundamentals:** IP Addressing, Subnetting, Routing
 *   **Development Practices:** Shell Scripting, Git/Version Control, Agile Methodologies (via peer learning, code reviews, pair programming)

-### 💡 My Journey to Code

-My path to software development builds on a unique foundation.
-Originally from Genoa, Italy 🇮🇹🇦🇹, I hold a **Bachelor of Science in Economics** from Humboldt-Universität zu Berlin and gained practical experience analyzing markets and building strategic partnerships at companies like **Klarna** and **Clark**.
-It was this experience, combined with a fascination for how technology—particularly AI—can transform data into actionable insights, that ignited my passion and drove me to fully transition into software engineering.
-I bring this blend of analytical thinking and business understanding to my technical pursuits.

 ### 📝 Languages & Tools
 ![C](https://img.shields.io/badge/-C-00599C?style=flat&logo=c&logoColor=white)
 ![C++](https://img.shields.io/badge/-C%2B%2B-00599C?style=flat&logo=c%2B%2B&logoColor=white)